raindropio/help/docs/troubleshooting/doesnt-sync.md

 In other words when you add new bookmark through browsers built-in "Add bookmark" dialog, it will not be saved to Raindrop or other browsers where you have our extension.

 You need to always use our extension to add new bookmarks.

+Please [read this pinned message](https://better.raindrop.io/feature-requests/p/full-sync-with-chrome-and-safari) to learn more why there is no browser-to-browser bookmarks sync in Raindrop.io.